danmunteanu/GARDEN/_posts/paid/2023-11-08-PAID Work - Actions To Get Paid.md

 - imagini
 - felul cum arată transmite ceva

+link to the images of products you gathered

 @CinqueCento
 ## (TRACKER) These actions do NOT get paid:
 - resizing images